ianrasmussen05/programming-languages-2021/assignment-1.md

 ### Summary of Instructions

 - Download the [specification `arithmetic-specification.hs`](src/Assignment1/arithmetic-specification.hs).
-The aim is to fill in definitions for all functions.
+The aim is to implement definitions for all functions.
 - Do not use functions converting between Haskell-numbers VM-numbers to implement VM-arithmetic.
 Only use them for normalisation-by-evaluation (see below) and testing.
 - Start from the template file [`arithmetic.hs`](src/Assignment/arithmetic.hs).
 You should be able to run it with `runhaskell arithmetic.hs`.